n0rdy/n0rdy-blog/content/posts/20231214/go-concurrency-with-for-and-select.md

 If we summarize what the code above does, it will be:

-- read items from the channel while it's open
+- reads items from the channel while it's open
-- if the channel is closed, finish the execution
+- if the channel is closed, finishes the execution

 And that's the exact description of how `for` loop works with the channel.
 Let me show you how we can rewrite the piece of code above: